 45. (OPTIONAL) Establishment of a Career Ladder Development Board: Indicate whether the school system intends to establish a local Career Ladder development board that will set standards for teachers to achieve each tier in the teacher leadership track in the county.
 Describe the process and timeline the school system will use to recruit and establish the board.

-HCPS has created a Blueprint sub-committee called Elevating Educators that have one-third central office stakeholders, one-third school-based stakeholders, and one-third community stakeholders.
-This committee includes advanced teachers, teachers not meeting the state definition, administrators, union representation, higher education, and more.
-The committee has three work groups, career ladder development, diversity, recruitment & retention, and talent pathways.
+HCPS has created a Blueprint Elevating Educators sub-committee that has one-third central office stakeholders, one-third school-based stakeholders, and one-third community stakeholders.
+This committee includes advanced teachers, teachers not meeting the state definition,